Regis-Loyaute/hetzner-proxmox-pfsense-opnsense/README.md

 ## IPTABLES

 Now that the base of our script is working, we will continue to add iptables rules.
 As it is quite long, I will explain it to you step by step.
-For those who want the full version of the file right away, it's available [here](https://github.com/Regis-Loyaute/proxmox-iptables-hetzner).
+For those who want the full version of the file right away, see the iptables-script folder.

 Note: The big problem with iptables and firewall rules in general is that even when you're an expert, if you've ever messed up (or for one reason or another, the commands I give are not 100% compatible in your context there is a small subtlety) you risk cutting yourself off from your server.